moshehoff/FamilyHistory/site/public/static/chapters/I11032861/07-arrival_of_moishe_wolfe.md

 </div>

-[Morris](/profiles/Moshe-משה-Hoffman-Hochman) and [Tobl](/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman)'s first lodgings were at 426 William St., on the corner of Robinson Ave. behind the shule.
+<a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Morris</a> and <a href="/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman">Tobl</a>'s first lodgings were at 426 William St., on the corner of Robinson Ave. behind the shule.
 Their home was a single room with a double mattress on the floor and a wooden crate on each side to sit on.
 Later Hyam added a few small odds and ends, including a treadle sewing machine, which to Tobl was a godsend.
 Within a few days Morris had a job in the trade his parents had put him to so early in life - wheelwright and coachwright - for Mr G. E. Grigg, coachmaker of Murray St. Nine weeks later he was sacked and he commenced work for Mr J.V.
 Sanders, coachmaker of Murray St. As a result of discriminatory treatment from the coachbuilders' union, he appealed to a workers' court.
 His brother Hyam came to court to stand by him and to translate the Yiddish.
 The hearing was on Friday September 30th 1910.

 The report in the pages of The West Australian newspaper is here transcribed in full.